cosimoNigro/agnpy/docs/compton.rst

     :width: 500px
     :align: center

-For more examples of External Compton radiation check the `tutorial <../tutorials/external_compton.ipynb>`_.
+For more examples of Inverse Compton radiation and reproduction of literature results, check the notebooks in `agnpy/tutorials`.

 API
 ---